rbliu/Memo-Linux/how_to_run_obs_file.md

 cd repo
 cp PATH_TO_YOUR_IMAGES . (cp /PATH/TO/trial07.fits . in this case)
 ```

-make a directory to put things in –
+* Make a directory to put things in –
 ```
 mkdir input
 ```

-provide a mapper –
+* provide a mapper –
 ```
 echo "lsst.obs.file.FileMapper" > input/_mapper
 ```